Q: Is it called a turtle, a tortoise, or a terrapin?

 A: It depends on the type and age of the turtle.
 Turtles usually don't develop sexually distinctive characteristics until they grow to 4 or 5" long in shell length (called Straight Carapace Length, or SCL).
 For most turtles, reaching that size takes several years.
 At birth, most turtles look female until they grow to that 4-5" SCL mark.

-Males of most species stay smaller than females
+Males of most common Mississippi species stay smaller than females.
+This isn't always the case though.

 On the left is an adult male map turtle.
 The adult female is on the right, demonstrating that females of this species get much larger than males.
 This is true of many turtle species (have to have more room in the shell to carry the eggs.)